I’m sure you’ve heard it before. Quantifying your resume will make it more impressive.

 OK, so what does THAT mean?

-Using dollar signs to show what you achieved, such as the amount of money you earned or saved, and how you got those results showcases your potential.
+Highlight your potential by using dollar signs to show what you achieved, such as the amount of money you earned or saved.
+Make sure you include what you did to get those results.

 - Raised money for art projects.